acoustics-code-salford/.github/profile/README.md

 ### Try to work with branching

 The main branch should be just for working code.
-Think f it like a 'release'.
+Think of it like a 'release'.
 If you're developing/experimenting, consider making branches for this and pull them into the main branch when they're ready.
-Also, consider protecting your main branch so other contributors cannot modify your functioning code without your permission.

 ### Think about who will see your code